openagri-eu/farmcalendar/API.md

  * **id** (string)[Required]: A UUID string identifying this Irrigation Operation..

 ## Example Response (GET)
-Request/response similar to this general entity (List endpoint)[#endpoint-apiv1irrigationoperations]
+Request/response similar to this general entity (List endpoint)[API.md/#endpoint-apiv1irrigationoperations]

-## Example Request/Response (POST/PUT/PATCH)
+## Example Request (POST/PUT/PATCH)
-Request/response similar to this general entity (List endpoint)[#endpoint-apiv1irrigationoperations]
+Request/response similar to this general entity (List endpoint)[API.md/#endpoint-apiv1irrigationoperations]

 # Endpoint: /api/v1/CompostOperations/{compost_operation_pk}/Observations/
 This endpoint is used to manage the nested Observations on a compost operation.